-During Intimate Geographies two protagonists occupy Marres.
-This artist couple makes sporadic appearances in the homely environment established within the art centre and could be mistaken for visitors.
-The awkwardness of their actions and their behavior makes their presence more salient.
-You might catch them having lunch in the dining room, making phone calls, napping or working in their studios.
-What is the purpose of these enigmatic rituals?
+During Intimate Geographies two protagonists occupied Marres.
+This artist couple made sporadic appearances in the homely environment established within the art centre and could have been mistaken for visitors.
+The awkwardness of their actions and their behavior made their presence more salient.
+You might have caught them having lunch in the dining room, making phone calls, napping or working in their studios.

-The exhibition presents different experiences and environments, including a landscaped garden full of plants that the couple had in their former house in Beirut, a living room where the two are having a mundane discussion on a couch overlooking a curiously undulating carpet, or a dining room where they have lunch surrounded with embroidered curtains from another time-space.
-Little by little, as a visitor you will infiltrate their intimate and professional lives.
+The exhibition presented different experiences and environments, including a landscaped garden full of plants that the couple had in their former house in Beirut, a living room where the two are having a mundane discussion on a couch overlooking a curiously undulating carpet, or a dining room where they had lunch surrounded with embroidered curtains from another time-space.
+As a visitor, you infiltrated their intimate and professional lives, little by little.

-Charbel-joseph H. Boutros and Stéphanie Saadé’s duo exhibition Intimate Geographies comprehends ever-rising parameters: it reflects on the complex agency of exhibition-making, as well as the entanglement of the different elements that allow artworks and exhibitions to unfurl within a precarious and fragile art world.
+Charbel-Joseph H. Boutros and Stéphanie Saadé’s duo exhibition Intimate Geographies comprehended ever-rising parameters: it reflected on the complex agency of exhibition making, as well as the entanglement of the different elements that allow artworks and exhibitions to unfurl within a precarious and fragile art world.
+Lebanese artist Roy Samaha was invited by Saadé and Boutros to intervene in their exhibition Intimate Geographies with two of his video works.

 Charbel-joseph H. Boutros (Lebanon, 1981) lives and works between Beirut and Paris.
 In his work invisibility is charged with intimate, geographical and historical layers: finding poetic lines that extend beyond the realm of existing speculations and realities.
 Being born amidst the Lebanese conflict, his work is not engaged in an explicit political and historical reflection, but is more accurately haunted by the said political and historical reflection.